ekhadley/deepgrid/README.md

 .
 Note that $\large R(\tau, \alpha)$ is not the only choice that can be made.
 Several choices, all related to the wider concept of the "value" of a particular  set of actions or states, can be chosen.

-In the files, vanilla and vpg refer to vanilla policy optimization. rtg_train refers to the fact that the "weight" of each action in the loss function is the so-called "reward-to-go": the sum of all rewards received *after* taking an action, during that episode.
+In the files, vanilla and vpo refer to vanilla policy optimization. rtg refers to the fact that the "weight" of each action in the loss function is the so-called "reward-to-go": the sum of all rewards received *after* taking an action, during that episode.